chapmanb/cloudbiolinux/doc/linux_kvm.md

 can install CloudBioLinux using the fabric file.

 This is also the image the test system fingerprints for further test installs.
-You can use the ./test/test_vm.rb script to test drive the VM.
+You can try the ./test/test_biolinux script to test drive the VM. test_biolinux will install a CloudBioLinux flavor, and check whether the installation is complete.